SophieBroderick/RobustnessMEow/README.md

 ## Issues & Feedback

 Found a bug?
-Want to request a feature or share your results?
+Want to make a request or share your results?
-Please open an issue here: [GitHub Issues](https://github.com/sophiebroderick/RobustMEow/issues)
+Please open an issue here: [GitHub Issues](https://github.com/SophieBroderick/RobustnessMEow/issues)